 As a result, until such time as there is more certainty with respect to the sources of the remaining funding required, the Company did not feel it was in a position to execute the Committed Letter of Offer.
-Accordingly, the Company is now targeting the completion of financing negotiations by the end of the third quarter of 2014 and has extended its debt financing mandate with Macquarie Bank.
+Accordingly, the Company has extended its debt financing mandate with Macquarie Bank and the Company is now targeting the completion of financing negotiations by the end of 2014.